hostinger/api/README.md

 - Refer to the [API Documentation](https://developers.hostinger.com) for usage instructions.

 ## Issues
-If you encounter any issues or have any questions, please check our [Issues Page](https://github.com/hostinger/api/issues) to see if it has already been reported.
+If you encounter any issues or have any questions, please check our [issues page](https://github.com/hostinger/api/issues) to see if it has already been reported.
 If not, feel free to open a new issue.

 ## Discussions
-Join the conversation and share your thoughts on the Hostinger API in our [Discussions Page](https://github.com/hostinger/api/discussions).
+Join the conversation and share your thoughts on the Hostinger API in our [discussions page](https://github.com/hostinger/api/discussions).